fuqcool/fuqcool.github.io/_posts/2014-02-11-know-js-array.md

 }
 ```

 If you run above code in browser, you will see *a.other* is also printed. *for in* will try to find all the properties and methods in the prototype chain, except for built-in Object methods.
-Its behavior does not change from object to array.
-Therefore, use *for loop* whenever possible.
+This is somehow useful for objects, but definitely bad for arrays.
+Therefore, use normal *for loop* whenever possible.

 ### *arguments* is not array
 For every function, there is an *arguments* variable.
 It looks like an array, it has a length property and values in indexes.
 But it is not array, because it has no array methods.